Canon 1Ds Mark II vs Nikon D3S

 The Nikon D3S has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 1Ds Mark II and the D3S write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D3S features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark II only has one slot.

 Connectivity comparison: Canon 1Ds Mark II vs Nikon D3S